 Singapore 10Y Benchmark Interest Rates (1-year period)

-Corporate bonds also provide important information on real interest rates.
-Unlike SSB and SGS bonds above, companies have default risk so these bonds provide another dimension of information about the health of the industry.
+Retail bonds provide important information on real interest rates.
+Unlike SSB and SGS bonds above, companies have default risk so these bonds provide another dimension of information about the health of the economy and the company business.

 There are a total of 9 bonds traded on SGX with daily market prices.
 The latest bond is Temasek Bond T2023-S$.
 It was listed on SGX on 26 Oct 2018.
 It is a bond paying fixed coupons of 2.7% per annum over 5 years.
 This bond was oversubscribed by 8 times.
 You can read my review of the Temasek bond T2023-S$ here.